 Place each color of candy wafers into separate microwave-safe bowls.
 Heat each bowl in 30-second intervals until the candy is melted and can be stirred until smooth.

 Step 2: Lay a cookie cutter in the center of a small sheet of aluminum foil.
 Fold and scrunch the foil tightly around the edges of the cookie cutter shape.

 Using your finger, smooth the foil on the inside of the cookie cutter to ensure the chocolate will lay flat.
 Repeat with remaining shapes, then place the prepared cookie cutters on a baking sheet.

 Step 3: Using spoons, dollop alternating colors of the melted candy wafers into the prepared cookie cutters.

 Shake the baking sheet gently to level the melted chocolate.
 Using a toothpick, swirl the colors together to create a marbled effect.

-Sprinkle your assorted candies and sprinkles on top of the melted chocolate inside the cookie cutters.
+Step 4: Sprinkle your assorted candies on top of the melted chocolate.
 Once you’re satisfied with the appearance of each figure, transfer the entire baking sheet to the refrigerator to allow the chocolate to set.